 In the episode, "I Am Furious Yellow", Bart is brainstorming comic book ideas.
 He looks to his left, sees a conveniently placed bat, and says "Batman!"
 He then remembers that it's been done.
 So he looks to his right, where he sees a conveniently placed Green Lantern.

 On occasion, The Simpsons rips off Family Guy:

 One example is the dual parodying of "I've Grown Accustomed to Her Face" (Family Guy: 2000; Simpsons: 2002) from My Fair Lady.
 Not only do they use the same song... they use it in the SAME CONTEXT: "I can't kill him/her, not now, despite my years of attempting it."

 They also ripped off Family Guy with a joke where Homer tries to imitate the Fonz and ends up smashing his hand in the glass of a jukebox.

 And then there was the "Reaper Madness" segment of "Treehouse of Horror XIV" (2003), which caused a brief Internet Backdraft in Simpsons fandom over similarities to the Family Guy episode "Death Is a Bitch" (2000).
 (Basically, Death is unable to do his duties due to injury/death, the series' bumbling dad has to take over).

 And then there's "G.I.
-(Annoyed Grunt)" and "Saving Private Bryan", which aired within a week of each other in 2006, and had almost the exact same plot to the letter — school assembly convinces Bart/Chris to join the Army, Homer/Bryan goes down to the recruiter's office to try to get the contract torn up, and ends up enlisting themselves, and immediately being deployed into a combat theater.
+(Annoyed Grunt)" and "Saving Private Brian", which aired within a week of each other in 2006, and had almost the exact same plot to the letter — school assembly convinces Bart/Chris to join the Army, Homer/Brian goes down to the recruiter's office to try to get the contract torn up, and ends up enlisting themselves, and immediately being deployed into a combat theater.